 CMYK vs RGB: What Works Best for Laser Printers

-Laser printers work best with CMYK colors.
+Laser printers work best with CMYK colours.
 RGB is made for screens, not printers.
-When you print an RGB image, the printer converts it, which can change colors.
+When you print an RGB image, the printer converts it, which can change colours.

 For better results, convert photos to CMYK before printing.
 This gives more control and fewer surprises.
 Inkjet and laser printers both use CMYK.
 However, laser printers convert colours less smoothly than inkjet ones.